Nearly 39 million have sought US jobless aid since virus hit

 Roughly 38.6 million people have now filed for jobless aid since the coronavirus forced millions of businesses to close their doors and shrink their workforces, the Labor Department said Thursday.

-An additional 2.2 million people sought aid under a new federal program for self-employed, contractor and gig workers, who are now eligible for jobless aid for the first time.
+An additional 2.2 million people sought aid under a new federal program for self-employed, contractor and gig workers, who are now eligible for jobless aid for the first time, up from 850,000 in the previous week.
 These figures aren’t adjusted for seasonal variations, so the government doesn’t include them in the overall number of applications

 The continuing stream of heavy job cuts reflects an economy that is sinking into the worst recession since the Great Depression.
 The nonpartisan Congressional Budget Office estimated this week that the economy is shrinking at a 38% annual rate in the April-June quarter.
 That would be by far the worst quarterly contraction on record.